naim30/readymag-landing-page/README.md

 Here's why:

-- It gives me good understanding about how css in html works.
+- It gives me good understanding about how css works in html.
 - I also learn how to use amazing animation library GSAP (3.5.1)

 it is better starting project for new web developer